cosmos72/stmx/doc/introduction.md

   highly optimized locking code (but a good cross-check is to ask yourself how many people have the skill and patience to write such locking code without bugs).
-- it is NOT supposed to be used for all data structures in a Common Lisp program.
+- it is **not** supposed to be used for all data structures in a Common Lisp program.
 STMX is intended only for the data accessed concurrently by multiple threads while being destructively modified by at least one thread.
-  And even in that case, transactional memory is **not always** needed: for simple modifications locking code is usually feasible; for complex, structural modifications STMX can help greatly.
+  And even in that case, transactional memory is **not always** needed: for simple modifications, locking code is usually feasible; for complex structural modifications, STMX can help greatly.
-- it is NOT a serialization or persistence framework.
+- it is **not** a serialization or persistence framework.
 Rather, messing with metaclasses and playing (allowed) tricks with slots contents as STMX does, quite likely does **not** mix well with serialization or persistence libraries such as CL-STORE or CL-MARSHAL, because they typically need full control on the slots of the objects to be serialized and de-serialized.
-- it is NOT a million dollar library from some deep-pocket company.
+- it is **not** a million dollar library from some deep-pocket company.
 At the moment, it is the work of a single person.